Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Deferred Proofs from Section Deferred Proofs from Section 3.1

-We derive bounds on the expected trace and spectral norm of the empirical covariance matrix of the honest workers’ gradients under two settings the bounded gradient assumption (\textit{i.e.} Lipschitz-continuity of the loss function). \begin{lemma}[Expectation bound for the empirical covariance trace] Consider the setting described in~\Cref{II-problem-formulation} under Byzantine attacks.
-Assume the loss function $C$-Lipschitz.
-Let $\mc{A} \in \{ \mathrm{GD}, \mathrm{SGD} \}$, with a $(f, \kappa, \Tr)$-robust aggregation rule, for $T \in \mb{N}^*$ iterations.
-We have for every $t \in \{1, \ldots, T-1\}$:
+We derive bounds on the expected spectral norm of the empirical covariance matrix of the honest workers’ gradients under the setting of bounded gradient assumption (i.e., Lipschitz-continuity of the loss function).